Energy price rises: Price cap falls by £122 to £1,568 until September

-Energy price rises have begun to ease as Ofgem has announced today the energy price cap has fallen by £122.
+Energy price rises have begun to ease as Ofgem has announced today the energy price cap has increased by 10%.

-This adjustment reduces typical energy bills from £1,928 to £1,568, effective until September 30, impacting approximately 23 million households.
+This adjustment increases typical energy bills from £1,568 to £1,717 until 1 January, impacting approximately 23 million households.

 Here's your essential guide, along with practical energy-saving tips to manage these changes effectively.

-What has caused the reduction in the price cap?
+What has caused the increase in the price cap?

-The decline in the energy price cap is due to declining wholesale gas and electricity prices since the cap was last set in February.
+The increase in the energy price cap is due to rising wholesale gas and electricity prices since the cap was last set in February.

 The energy bills of around 23 million households in England, Wales and Scotland are currently governed by the energy price cap, which is set by Ofgem, after the government's Energy Price Guarantee, capping energy at £2,500, ended in July 2023.